$G$-constellations and the maximal resolution of a quotient surface singularity: Introduction

 The moduli spaces of $G$-constellations (on an affine space) are introduced in \cite{craw-ishii}.
 It is a generalization of the Hilbert scheme of $G$-orbits, which is denoted by $\ghilb$.
 The moduli space depends on some stability parameter $\theta$ and the moduli space of $\theta$-stable $G$-constellations is denoted by $\scM_\theta$.
 If $G$ is a subgroup of $\SL(n, \bC)$ acting on $\bC^n$ and $n \le 3$, then $\scM_\theta$ is a crepant resolution of $\bC^n/G$ for a generic stability parameter $\theta$.
 The main result of \cite{craw-ishii} is that for a finite abelian subgroup $G \subset \SL(3, \bC)$ and for a projective crepant resolution $Y \to \bC^3/G$, there is a generic stability parameter $\theta$ such that $Y \cong \scM_\theta$.
 See \cite{Oskar}, \cite{Nolla-Sekiya}, \cite{Jung_TQS} and \cite{Jung_CI} for related results.

-The purpose of this paper is to consider the case where $G \subset \GL(2, \bC)$ is a finite (not necessarily abelian or small) subgroup.
+The purpose of this paper is to consider the case where $G$ is a finite subgroup of $\GL(2, \bC)$.
 In this case, $\ghilb(\bC^2)$ is the minimal resolution of $\bC^2/G$ by \cite{Ishii_MKG} but $\scM_\theta$ is a resolution which may not be minimal for generic $\theta$ (as we see in this paper).
 Then what is the condition for a resolution $Y \to \bC^2$ to be isomorphic to some $\scM_\theta$?
-One important observation is that there is a fully faithful functor (see Theorem\ref{thm:fully_faithful})
+One important observation is that there is a fully faithful functor (see Theorem \ref{thm:fully_faithful})